How To Start a Drug & Alcohol Testing Business

 Be certain to do your research and ensure that the device also meets the additional DOT requirements for conducting both screening and confirmation tests.
 One of the most popular, fully-approved devices on the market today is the Alcovisor Jupiter.
 Take a look at our demo video of the Jupiter here: https://www.youtube.com/watch?v=CVhxDj0CNjM

 A costly and time-consuming mistake that many newcomers to the industry make is purchasing a cheap breath testing device from the Internet simply because the website or advertising states, “DOT-Approved”.
 Beware: There are many inexpensive SCREENING devices that are DOT-approved; however, they may NOT be used for the full DOT alcohol testing process (i.e. They may not be used for confirmation testing, and you may not be trained as a BAT on such devices.)
-Such device are allowed for screening tests only, and a person may only be trained as a Screening Test Technician on these types of devices.
+Such devices are allowed for screening tests only, and a person may only be trained as a Screening Test Technician on these types of devices.

 Once you have obtained your supplies and equipment, and you’ve completed the required training/certifications, you are ready to begin offering your services to customers.
 Of course, keep in mind that you must follow any State, local, or Federal Rules regarding business licensing, taxes, etc., in addition to following the Federal procedures for alcohol testing and drug collections.